Leobrtl/thebus-rpc/README.md

 # Troubleshooting
-- if you get an error while installing "npm i windows-build-tools -g", install in Powershell as administrator
 - If you get an error when running `npm install`, try running `npm install --no-bin-links` instead
 - If you get an error when running `npm start`, try running `npm start --no-bin-links` instead